guptakartik0235/AI_Practical/README.md

 ## **Explanation** ##
 * ###  [1st Code](1.py)
 ![1st code img](https://user-images.githubusercontent.com/81790487/114462454-ae1cfb00-9c00-11eb-8b94-d71aad393f5f.PNG)
-Inputs - The code inputs 3 sides of
+**Inputs** - The code requires 3 sides of triangle as input. <br />
-Explaination This code inputs 3 sides of a triangle and tells that if they are right to form a Triangle or not.
+**Working** - The Code first stores the value of the 3 inputs in from of variables & then it compares every side using logic that the sum of two sides is never Greater than 3rd Side.<br />
+**Results** - The results tells us if these Dimensions could form a Triangle.
 ***
 * ### [2nd Code](2.py)